allmaps/allmaps/packages/transform/README.md

 ### `GcpTransformer.transformSvgStringToGeojsonFeatureCollection(transformer, svg, partialGcpTransformOptions)`

-Transform an SVG string to geo space to a GeoJSON FeatureCollection
+Transform an SVG string from resource space to geo space to a GeoJSON FeatureCollection

 This is a shortcut method, available as static method in order not to overpopulate intellisense suggestions
-Note: since this converts to GeoJSON we assume geo-space is in lon-lat WGS84 and automatically set `destinationIsGeographic` to use geographically computed midpoints.
 Note: Multi-geometries are not supported

 ###### Parameters